bakpede1/cs447/README.md

 ## Known Issues
 **Dashboard Page:**
 - Cards on the dashboard page do not display custom meals.
 Only meals from the meals table appear correctly.
-PDF Export:

-**Text Overlap:**
+**PDF Export:**
 - Long text for ingredients and instructions sometimes overlaps or gets cut off due to page height constraints.
-This issue remains unresolved
+This issue remains unresolved within the current time constraints.

 ## Important Notes
-**Database:** Ensure the PostgreSQL database is running and accessible.
+- **Database:** Ensure the PostgreSQL database is running and accessible.
-**Images:** Images are uploaded to static/uploads/ and can also be fetched via URLs for PDFs.
+- **Images:** Images are uploaded to static/uploads/ and can also be fetched via URLs for PDFs.
-**PDF Export:** Fonts like Montserrat, Lexend, and Nunito are required in the fonts/ directory for styling.
+- **PDF Export:** Fonts like Montserrat, Lexend, and Nunito are required in the fonts/ directory for styling.
-**Emails:** Update MAIL_USERNAME and MAIL_PASSWORD in main.py to configure email services.
+- **Emails:** Update MAIL_USERNAME and MAIL_PASSWORD in main.py to configure email services.

 ## Troubleshooting
-**Database Connection Error:** Verify credentials and ensure the PostgreSQL server is active.
+- **Database Connection Error:** Verify credentials and ensure the PostgreSQL server is active.
-**Fonts Not Found:** Add missing .ttf font files in the fonts/ directory.
+- **Fonts Not Found:** Add missing .ttf font files in the fonts/ directory.
-**Replit Deployment Issue:** Use the Replit shell to install missing dependencies.
+- **Replit Deployment Issue:** Use the Replit shell to install missing dependencies.

 ## License